dvarrazzo/replisome/README.rst

 ``include-empty-xacts`` [``bool``] (default: ``false``)
-    If ``true``, send information about transactions not containing data changes (e.g. ones only performing DDL statements.
+    If ``true``, send information about transactions not containing data changes (e.g. ones only performing DDL statements).
 Only the metadata (e.g. time, txid) of the transaction are sent.

 ``write-in-chunks`` [``bool``] (default: ``false``)
     If ``true``, data may be sent in several chunks instead of a single message for the entire transaction.
-Please note that a single chunk may not be a valid JSON document and the client is responsible to aggregate the parts received.
+Please note that a single chunk may not be a valid JSON document and the client is responsible for aggregation of received parts.

 Consumer Framework
 ==================

-The consumer framework consists in a script entry point called ``replisome``, taking a configuration file to describe where to read the data, how to transform it and what to do with it.
-Any Python callable can be used to transform and consume data; a few useful objects are provided as part of the package.
+The consumer framework consists of a script entry point called ``replisome``, taking a configuration file to describe where to read the data, how to transform it and what to do with it.
+Any Python callable can be used to transform and consume data.
+A few useful objects are provided as part of the package.

 Requirements
 ------------

-Python 2.7 or following [TODO: python 3]
+Python 2.7 or later [TODO: python 3]

 Installation